CAMFED Association leader, Malawi

 Tackling child marriage in Malawi

-Rose is a leader in the CAMFED Association of women leaders educated with CAMFED support.
-In this documentary, Rose explains how she and her sisters in this powerful network rally school and community support to end child marriage, which is especially prevalent in marginalized communities, where families are too poor to support children through school.
+I am a member of the CAMFED Association of women leaders educated with CAMFED support.
+In this documentary, I explain how my sisters and I use our powerful network to rally school and community members around our goal to end child marriage, which is especially prevalent in marginalized communities, where families lack the resources to educate their children.

 How I navigated the challenges I faced growing up

 My grandparents raised me from just six years old, after I tragically lost my mother and brother in the same year.
 By that time we were depending solely on subsistence farming and our yield was never enough to take us through the year.
 I would do odd jobs for our neighbors to earn money for necessities like food, clothes and school items, but we still had very little.
 I would often go to school hungry and sometimes I would go to sleep without having eaten anything all day.

 Despite these hardships, I still excelled in primary school and was proud to be selected to attend one of the best secondary schools in my district.
 However, the challenges I faced were set to intensify, as my secondary school was not only very far from my village but came with even more costs, including school fees, uniform, exercise books and stationery.
 My future felt uncertain as I knew my grandparents would struggle to meet my school-going costs.

 Starting secondary school was very difficult under these circumstances, but I remained determined and would wake up early each day to walk 7km (more than 4 miles) to and from my school.
 I felt inspired by the young women who would visit our school and share their personal stories of how they overcame challenges when they were students.
 I saw them as role models and realized if they can achieve their ambitions of becoming nurses, teachers and social workers despite all the barriers they faced, so can I.